-NYU Berlin Residence Hall
+NYU Berlin Residence

-Each student will be living in a fully furnished, fully equipped apartment in NYU Berlin’s newly renovated student housing, centrally located in the district of Kreuzberg.
+Each student will be living in a fully furnished, fully equipped apartment in NYU Berlin’s student housing, centrally located in the district of Kreuzberg.
 All rooms are spacious and contain plenty of room for clothing and other personal belongings.
 Apartments range in size and house anywhere between two to eight students.
 Most students will live in a double room, though a very limited number of single rooms are also available.
 This modern building was originally drafted in 1984 by New York architect John Hejduk, and features wheelchair accessible rooms as well as rooms with fire alarms for the hearing impaired.

-With newly renovated and fully stocked kitchens, each apartment allows residents to prepare their own meals at home and many students enjoy cooking larger dinners together with roommates and friends.
+With fully stocked kitchens, each apartment allows residents to prepare their own meals at home and many students enjoy cooking larger dinners together with roommates and friends.
 Berlin offers a plethora of excellent and affordable cafés, restaurants and bakeries located all over the city.
 Students also have the option of dining at the Humboldt University cafeteria, just a quick U-Bahn ride away.

 The student housing facilities feature an array of other amenities, including 24-hour security, quiet study rooms, a Zen Lounge for yoga, meditation, or studying in a relaxed and peaceful environment, a computer lab, a cozy student lounge "Wohnzimmer" complete with a flat-screen TV, blue-ray player, and an electric keyboard.
 The residence also offers a home theater called "Kino Babelsberg", which includes a high-definition projector for watching movies or TV shows in larger groups as well as a pool table.
 In-building washers and dryers along with a weekly laundry service for bedding linens are also provided.